MrMessyFace/prework-study-guide/README.md

-# Prework Study Guide Webpage
+# Prework Study Guide

 ## Description

 I created a study guide to help bootcamp students get started to learn about coding.
 It shows a few of my notes from my Prework learning to give a view of what learning about it will be like.
+I used HTML, CSS, and basic JavaScript to create this page.

 ## Installation

-I used HTML, CSS, and basic JavaScript.
+No installation necessary.

 ## Usage